Davo1624/qbit_manage-wiki-migration_guide/Config-Setup.md

 The script utilizes a YAML config file to load information to connect to the various APIs you can connect with.

 By default, the script looks at /config/config.yml for the Configuration File unless otherwise specified.
+If qbit-manage is installed via docker you can use the QBIT_CONFIG variable to utilize multiple configuration files (see docker installation section of the wiki for futher information).

 A template Configuration File can be found in the repo [config/config.yml.sample](https://github.com/StuffAnThings/qbit_manage/blob/master/config/config.yml.sample).